 The Thai baht is the in-use currency of Thailand, and is also used in some neighbouring countries as a second currency.

 The dollar, euro, etc are not usually accepted in Thailand.
-The very few places that do will charge a painful exchange rate.
+The very few places that do will charge a painful exchange rate so make sure you have enough cash.

 Bangkok Isn’t Bangkok